-Suspension lamp is a luminaire made of stainless steel and glass.
-A combination of standardized parts, an Ikea vase, turned parts and bent sheet metal form the assembly.
+→ Suspension lamp is a luminaire made of stainless steel and glass.
+It is a combination of standardized parts, an Ikea vase, turned parts and bent sheet metal.

 I knew I wanted the lamp to appear as a floating cylinder surrounded by a glass rim and hung on a very distinctive stainless steel clamp.
 The glass was drilled – or rather sanded – out with a diamond-tipped can drill.
 The clamp was designed and sent to the manufacturing unit within a few hours.
 It was laser-cut from stainless V2 and bent with great precision to the desired angels.
 In order to connect a steel cable to the construction, a cylinder made of V2 with a centered hole was threaded at both ends.
 Thanks to the high-precision machining, everything came together nicely.